neopo − A lightweight solution for local Particle development

 Uninstall neopo from the system.
 (Deprecated)

-The upgrade and uninstall commands are deprecated since neopo is installed with pip or from the AUR.
+The upgrade and uninstall commands are deprecated because neopo is installed with pip or from the AUR.
 Running them will provide information regarding how to upgrade or uninstall neopo.

 Refresh the Workbench cache and download Particle toolchains if there are newer versions available.

 Access the Particle CLI distribution used internally by neopo.
 By using the neopo particle prefix, any Particle CLI command can be accessed.
-For convenience, creating an alias for particle is recommended:
+For convenience, a particle alias is included with neopo.

 compile/build [project] [-v/q]

 Compile the application firmware of a given Particle project, or the current directory if it’s a project.
 Settings applied using configure will be passed on to the compiler.
-The verbosity of the output can be increased with the -v flag, or the output can be quieted with the -q flag.
+The verbosity of the output can be increased with the -v flag, or decreased with the -q flag.

 flash [project] [-v/q]